ajsmack/solter/README.md

 # solter
-create new project  for the  analysis and visualisation of solar data
+create new project  for the  analysis and visualisation of solar data using sunpy module